leejoonli/code-every-day/log.md

 ## Thoughts

 Able to get a basic Django docker container running.
 Have a general idea of what the Dockerfile and docker-compose.yml files are saying/doing but still don't understand when some of the syntax/lines are necessary.
 Also, still don't know how to containerize project 3 backend.

+# Day 152 (7/26/2022)

+## Docker

+Practiced Docker.

+## Thoughts

+Very slow process on how to use docker with Django and PostgreSQL.
+Image can build but container can't run.
+Still don't know exactly what lines of code is necessary for container to run.